Your Analyst for Midstream & Dividend Cashflow

 Percent-of-Proceeds (POP)

 Under POP contracts, the midstream company receives a percentage of the value of the commodities processed.
 This introduces direct commodity price exposure and is more common in gathering and processing operations.
-Many companies have systematically reduced POP exposure in favor of fee-based arrangements.
+Many companies have systematically reduced POP exposure in favor of fee-based arrangements to improve cashflow predictability.

 Minimum Volume Commitments (MVCs)